benwzj/benwzj.github.io/_posts/2021-06-01-eventloop-js.md

 ---
 layout: post
-title: "Understand Event Loop in JS"
+title: Understand Event Loop in JS
 date: 2021-06-01
 categories: JavaScript
 tags: Event-loop JavaScript
+toc:
+  - name: Demo Example
+  - name: Stack
+  - name: Queue
 ---

 JavaScript has a runtime model based on an event loop, which is responsible for executing the code, collecting and processing events, and executing queued sub-tasks.
 This model is quite different from models in other languages like C and Java.